confidential-computing/governance/terminology/common-terminology.md

 ## Introduction

-As more companies and open source projects begin to use similar terms to describe similar paradigms 	that build upon hardware-based, attested Trusted Execution Environments (TEEs), it will be increasingly important that vendors use consistent terminology that describes the ways in which these new capabilities are applied within different functional domains.
+As more companies and open source projects begin to use similar terms to describe similar paradigms that build upon the security capabilities of Confidential Computing, it will be increasingly important that vendors use consistent terminology that describes the ways in which these new capabilities are applied within different functional domains.

 The Confidential Computing Consortium has defined [^1] Confidential Computing as "the protection of data in use by performing computation in a hardware-based, attested Trusted Execution Environment", and identified three primary